mahavedalla/mahavedalla/docs/questions/bhavana/jhana/Does on in the first jhāna still expedience physi 1d8e99d0911281ab82c4ca17925da917.md

-# Does one in the first jhāna still experience physical perceptions?
+Question: Does one in the first jhāna still experience physical perceptions?
 Category: Bhāvana
 Sutta References: AN 9.37
 Tags: Jhāna